mattboran/CudaRT/README.md

 `make all`

-To run this program, the following pattern should be used `.../CudaRT/Release: $ ./CudaRT <parameters>`
+To run this program, the following pattern should be used while still in the `CudaRT/Release` directory `./CudaRT <parameters>`

-To see the parameters that this program accepts, simply run `.../CudaRT/Release: $ ./CudaRT`
+To see the parameters that this program accepts, simply run `./CudaRT`

 Required Parameter:
 `-o <output file.png>`: the PNG file that the output should be written to